 Who Pays For Bridal Party Tuxedo & Dresses

-To answer this question in simple terms the simple answer is there is no hard and fast rule.
-There is no written / traditional law but a lot of assumptions may be made by the bridal couple and the bridal party combined based on their own experiences.
-As mentioned above we have had clients who’s groomsmen were furious they had to pay when it was assumed they would not.
+The simple answer of who pays is a grey area as there is no hard and fast rule.
+There is no written / traditional law, but a lot of assumptions made by the bridal couple and the bridal party combined based on their own experiences.
+As mentioned above, we had clients who’s groomsmen were furious they had to pay when it was assumed they would not.
 Others were pleasantly surprised that they did not have to.

 No Right Or Wrong – Story Time

-There is no wrong or right but its more how the situation is handled.
+There is no wrong or right, but how the situation is handled.
 I will give an example of one of our planners Dimitri.
-He has been a groomsman on 2 separate occasions.
-Dimitri;’s family believed that unless otherwise stated the groom pay for the groomsmen attire.
+He has been a groomsman on two separate occasions.
+Dimitri’s family believed that unless otherwise stated the groom pay for the groomsmen attire.

 The First Time

-The first time he was a groomsmen the groom said that Dimitri would be paying for it.
+The first time he was a groomsman, the groom said that Dimitri would be paying for it.
 This was fine as the communication was clear early on.
-Plus the attire was a classic tux that could be re-worn at other black tie events (right down to the shirt style).
+Plus the attire was a classic tux that could be re-worn at other black-tie events (right down to the shirt style).

 The Second Time

-The second time this happened he was told he would be wearing a grey suit with a pink accent ensemble.
-This is only something that would be worn at wedding and never again for anything else.
+The second time was completely different.
+Dimitri was told he would be wearing a grey suit with a pink accent ensemble.
+This is only something that would be worn at the wedding and never again for anything else.
 Dimitri was surprised to discover that when he went to collect his suit days before the wedding that he was expected to pay.
 Assumptions were made by both parties and confusion arose.
-Since he was the best man he just copped it on the chin and moved on.
+Since he was the best man, he just copped it on the chin and moved on.

 The Third Time – Using What He Had Learned